Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: EXPERIMENTS

 To assess the variability of the considered methods and avoid training and predicting on the same data, we perform 2-fold cross-fitting on several simulated Monte-Carlo (MC) samples, each of size $n=900$ after removing outliers.
 For each sample, we compute 95\%-level confidence intervals with $B=100$ bootstrap resamples for particular values of the treatment of interest $\tau$.
 To select the appropriate sensitivity parameter $\Gamma$, we consider a separate MC sample that acts as an external dataset where $\mathbf{U}$ is known and where we seek the lowest $\Gamma$ such that $[\Gamma^{-1}, \Gamma]$ would contain almost all, say a proportion $p_\Gamma = 99$\%, of the ratios $f(T=\tau|\mathbf{X}=\mathbf{X}_i, \mathbf{U}=\mathbf{U}_i)/f(T=\tau|\mathbf{X}=\mathbf{X}_i)$.
 This choice of $p_\Gamma$ ensures a good coverage of the confidence intervals because $\Gamma$ increases as the proportion $p_\Gamma$ gets bigger, and greater values of $\Gamma$ are associated with larger intervals.
 Additional results on the link between $\Gamma$ and the simulated dataset are provided in Appendix~\ref{sec:details_sim_data}.

-First, we show that the order of magnitude of execution times for the method from \textcite{jesson2022scalable} is much larger than for the proposed method.
-Boxplots of execution times on each MC sample are given in Figure~\ref{fig:simu_exec_times_comparison}, where three sensitivity analyses are performed on three different MC samples: one analysis with only two treatments of interest $\tau$, one with three, and another one with four.
-To be clear, a sensitivity analysis with $m$ values of treatments of interest $\tau$ means that the algorithms compute confidence intervals only for these $m$ values, even if $T$ is continuous.
+First, we show that the order of magnitude of execution times for the method from \textcite{jesson2022scalable} is much larger than for the proposed method (partially robust bounds).
+Boxplots of execution times on each MC sample are given in Figure~\ref{fig:simu_exec_times_comparison}, where 3 sensitivity analyses are performed on 3 different MC samples (9 experiments in total): one analysis with only two treatments of interest $\tau$, one with three, and another one with four.
+To be clear, a sensitivity analysis with $m$ values of treatments of interest $\tau$ means that the algorithms compute confidence intervals only for these $m$ values (even if $T$ is continuous).
 Therefore, increasing $m$ means refining the analysis, or smoothing the sensitivity plots.
-Results in Figure~\ref{fig:simu_exec_times_comparison} show that the proposed method is on average 47 times faster than the concurrent method for a sensitivity analysis performed with two values of $\tau$, and this gap increases as the number $m$ of treatment values of interest grows.
-This can be explained by the fact that the concurrent algorithm involves a grid search step that depends directly on $\tau$ (Algorithm~1 from \cite{jesson2022scalable}).
-On the contrary, our method is almost insensitive to $m$.
-In addition, the sharpness of the proposed bounds is displayed in Figure~\ref{fig:simu_ci_comparison}.
-Indeed, in this sensitivity analysis, our bounds are tighter than the ones from \textcite{jesson2022scalable}, but they keep a good coverage of the true APO, as the pink squares remain in the confidence intervals.
-A comparison with the doubly robust estimators is provided in Appendix~\ref{sec:details_sim_data}.
+Results in Figure~\ref{fig:simu_exec_times_comparison} show that the proposed method is on average 28 times faster than the concurrent method for a sensitivity analysis performed with $m=2$ values of $\tau$, and this gap increases as the number $m$ of treatments of interest grows.
+As explained in Section~\ref{sec:jesson_method}, the algorithm from \textcite{jesson2022scalable} involves a grid search step that depends directly on $\tau$.
+Therefore, for each value of $\tau$, a grid search must be reiterated, each grid search involving Monte-Carlo integrations.
+On the contrary, our method is almost insensitive to $m$ because it does not involve neither a grid search step, nor a Monte-Carlo integration.